What the Heck is Out There? Article Type: Quick and Dirty

 Liberal Arts Schools

-If you have conservative leanings… stay calm.
-Put down the assault rifle, and back away from the Bible.
-We’re talking about a different kind of “liberal.”
+If you have conservative leanings…stay calm.
+We're talking about a different kind of liberal.

 Are we breathing better now, Young Republicans?

-These schools will likely have a series of core educational requirements every student must take to earn their degree (think Composition, Biology 101, Philosophy, etc.), as well as more specialized courses once you have declared a major (think Composition in Blue Ink, Biology of the Water Buffalo, Philosophy Cosmetics, etc.)
+These schools will likely have a series of core educational requirements every student must take to earn their degree (think Composition 1A, Biology 101, Intro to Philosophy, etc.), as well as more specialized courses once you have declared a major (think Composition in Blue Ink, Biology of the Water Buffalo, Philosophy Cosmetics, etc.)

 Liberal Arts schools are also big on faculty interaction with students.
-Not the kind that professors sometimes get 5-10 for… the slightly less friendly kind.
+Hello, letters of recommendation.

 The Ivy League

 Ah, the Ivy League.
-These are the hallowed halls of education where the nation’s movers and shakers are educated.
-Students who attend these universities were born in a suit and tie.
+These are the hallowed halls of education where the nation's movers and shakers were and are educated.
+Students who attend these universities were born on silk sheets.
 Their first meal?
-Mashed caviar.
+Champagne and caviar.

 True?
-Well… kind of.
-Minus the caviar.
-The Ivy League is a group of eight schools that originally got together so that their football games could be standardized (Harvard used to have a rule that a kick was good if the kicker could rattle off all of the elements from the Periodic Table before the ball passed the uprights), but they evolved into some of the most selective and academically-challenging colleges and universities in the nation.
+Well…kind of.
+Minus the champagne because babies don't drink, obvi.
+The Ivy League is a group of eight schools that originally got together so that their football games could be standardized (Harvard used to have a rule that a kick was good if the kicker could rattle off all of the elements from the Periodic Table before the ball passed the uprights), but they evolved into some of the most selective and academically challenging colleges and universities in the nation.

 The eight schools which make up the League of Extraordinary Colleges are: Harvard University, Yale University, Princeton University, the University of Pennsylvania, Cornell University, Brown University, Dartmouth College, and Columbia University.

-In the case of alien invasion, these eight schools have the ability to merge and form a giant 18-wheeled killing machine.
+In the case of alien invasion, these eight schools have the ability to merge and form a giant eighteen-wheeled killing machine.
 So far, they have not had to take such action.
 Thank goodness.

 But are these schools…worth the hype?
-Here’s a vague answer: maybe.
+Here's our answer to that question.

-You can be certain you will be challenged academically, get a stellar education, have unparalleled networking possibilities, an impressive name on your degree and something to lord over your younger siblings for all eternity – if you meet the school’s requirements.
-But if the school doesn’t meet your requirements, look elsewhere.
+You can be certain you will be challenged academically, get a stellar education, have unparalleled networking possibilities, an impressive name on your degree (aside from your own) and something to lord over your younger siblings for all eternity—if you meet the school's requirements.
+But if the school doesn't meet your requirements, look elsewhere.
 There are plenty of other schools of fish in the sea.

 To sort this out, Shmoop actually had to graduate from the Polytechnic Technical Institute of Technology.
 It's a prestigious program that offers degrees in figuring out what the heck is out there in terms of technical education.

-Technically (you knew that was coming), the term “Technical School” is a catch-all for any school that trains for a particular career having to do with the Sciences, Math, Engineering or Technology.
-If you’re into numbers, chemicals or pulleys, we’re probably lookin’ at you.
+Technically (you knew that was coming), the term "Technical School" is a catch-all for any school that trains for a particular career having to do with the Sciences, Math, Engineering or Technology (STEM) fields.
+If you're into numbers, chemicals, or pulleys, we're probably lookin' at you.

 Religious Schools and Religious Affiliations

-The history of the United States is pretty intertwined with the history of religion, and we can thank churches for founding many of our colleges and universities.
-In fact, why not take a moment now and write a quick “thank you” card.
-Just address it to “churches.”
-They’ll get it.
+The history of the United States has a lot to do with religion; we pretty much can thank churches for founding a lot of our colleges and universities.
+In fact, why not take a moment now and write a quick thank-you card.
+Just address it to "churches."
+They'll get it.

-However, just because your college has “St” in the name, it’s not necessarily a foregone conclusion that you’re going to be eating communion wafers for every breakfast.
+However, just because your college is named after a saint, it's not necessarily a foregone conclusion that you're going to be eating communion wafers for every breakfast.

-Some of the best schools in the nation like Kenyon, Boston College, and Notre Dame are religiously-tied, but students may not feel the influences unless they specifically seek them out.
-So… you can pay and not pray.
-If you’d like to look at it that way.
+Some of the best schools in the nation like Kenyon College, Boston College, and Notre Dame are religiously affiliated, but students may not feel the influences unless they specifically seek them out.
+So…you can pay and not pray.
+If you'd like to look at it that way.

-On the other end of the spectrum are religious schools such as Seattle Pacific University, Wheaton College, and Taylor University… which absolutely define their missions through religious tradition.
-You’d better be a big God fan if applying to one of these babies.
+On the other end of the spectrum are religious schools such as Seattle Pacific University, Wheaton College, and Brigham Young University which absolutely define their missions through religious tradition.
+You'd better be a big fan of God if you're applying to one of these babies.

 Knowledge is beauty, but beauty is knowledge.
 You are more interested in matters of the soul than matters of the mind.
 Also, your parents may or may not have been hippies.

-Regardless of your art addiction – music, design, drama, film, visual arts, or some abstract combination of any or all of the above – there is a school or program that caters to it.
-Go ahead… feed the beast.
+Regardless of your art addiction—music, design, drama, film, visual arts, or some abstract combination of any or all of the above—here is a school or program that caters to it.
+Go ahead…feed the beast.

-Some schools, like the New York Institute of Photography or New Mexico’s Institute of American Indian Arts, will focus on a specific genre or medium in the art world.
-Others, like the Savannah College of Art and Design, have a huge range of areas of study (SCAD offers 42 different Art-related majors).
+Some schools, like the New York Institute of Photography or New Mexico's Institute of American Indian Arts will focus on a specific genre or medium in the art world.
+Others, like the Savannah College of Art and Design or California College of the Arts, have a huge range of areas of study (SCAD offers forty-two different art-related majors).